Chris-Woodham/JCoz/README.md

 java -agentpath:pathname[=options] Main
 ```

-Using the Java application in the [example folder](example/) and only specifying the required options, the command would be
+Using the Java application in the [example folder](example/) and only specifying the required options, the command would be,

 ```sh
 user@ubuntu:~/Jcoz/example/src $ java -agentpath:/path/to/libagent.so=progress-point=Ldummy/Main:11_pkg=dummy dummy/Main